parsehex/dashboard/help-docs/file-types/PayrollOptions.md

 The hourly rates for each employee.
 You can set the rate for Admin hours, Clin hours, or just set the IOP rate manually.

+This table is used as a source for the list of employees, so it should be kept up to date to minimize discrepencies.
+Precautions have been taken to ensure

 ### IOP Rate

 The IOP Rate for an employee is calculated using one the columns in this table.
 You can manually set the IOP Rate by setting the `IOP` column.
 If there's no `IOP` set, then the `Clin` column is used as the IOP Rate.
 If there's no `Clin` value, then `Admin` column is used.